 where communities thrive and live sustainably.

-Do you know?
+Did you know?

 In rural Madagascar, less than 10% of families have access to light or electricity.
 That means their only option to light their homes after sunset is to use toxic kerosene or unsafe candles.